rahulmistri1997/ssmtoenv/mdocs/index.md

+# Documentation

-# ssmtoenv - SSM Parameter to .env File Utility
+## SSM Parameter to .env File Utility

 `ssmtoenv` is a command-line utility that allows you to fetch AWS Systems Manager (SSM) parameters and add them to a `.env` file.
 This tool is designed to simplify the process of retrieving and managing sensitive configuration parameters from AWS SSM Parameter Store and making them available for your applications in a local environment.